Mobile navigation

 The exhibition materials from these events are available to view on the scheme documents page.

 The Council will continue to keep the community informed of progress.
-We will issue community newsletters regularly throughout the construction phase to keep the community updated, with the next one scheduled for February 2025.
+We will issue community newsletters regularly throughout the construction phase to keep the community updated, with the next one scheduled for June 2025.
 Please find a link to the most recent community newsletter below:

 Current newsletter